sdb/jb-theme-ghminimal/README.md

-# Jekyll-Bootstrap GHMinimal Theme
+# Jekyll-Bootstrap ghminimal

 A theme compatible with Jekyll-Bootstrap.

-This theme is based on [Minimal Theme](http://github.com/orderedlist/minimal) (for GitHub Pages) by [Steve Smith](https://github.com/orderedlist).
+This theme is based on [minimal](http://github.com/orderedlist/minimal) theme (for GitHub Pages) by [Steve Smith](https://github.com/orderedlist).

 See [Jekyll-Bootstrap](http://jekyllbootstrap.com) for usage.